OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     Sect<16.3.5>

 The third kind of extensibility is final.
-Annotating a type with ``@final`` means that it will not be compatible with (assignable to/from) a type that's structurally different.
+Annotating a type with ``@final`` means that it will not be compatible with (assignable to/from) a type that is structurally different.
 The ``@final`` annotation can be used to define types for pre-XTypes compatibility or in situations where the overhead of mutable or appendable is unacceptable.

 .. _xtypes--try-construct: